jmaczan/bulma-helpers/README.md

 ## Documentation

-All values are represented by pixels, so `has-max-width-50` selector means, that this element's maximal width is 50px.
+All values are represented by pixels, so e.g. `has-max-width-50` selector means that this element's maximal width is 50px.

 ### Spacing

 #### Margin

-Margin:
+##### Margin
 ```scss
 .has-margin-5
 ```